flowstack-ai/genre-classifier-gpt2/README.md

 In above table we can see that out of 5 samples our model correctly predicted 3 and the fourth prediction is also really close.
 Pretty impressive :).

 ## Credits
-This project was developed by Malik Talha.
+This project was developed by Malik Talha and Hunaid Sohail.
 The Movie Genre Classification dataset was obtained from Kaggle.
 The GPT-2 model was developed by OpenAI.
 The Transformers library was developed by Hugging Face.
 Special thanks to [George Mihaila](https://github.com/gmihaila) for his helpful content regarding fine-tuning GPT-2 and other language models.